OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 > For more info on the `relay-exp` command, see our [Relay Expansion documentation](https://docs.onion.io/omega2-docs/using-relay-expansion.html).

-#### 8. Water Pump and Sensor Setup
+#### 8. Tubing and Sensor Setup

 Before we connect the tubing, disconnect the motor from the circuit.
 This is so you can more easily work with the pump and avoid spilling water on your components.

 <!-- // DONE: throw in an explanation and a photo of how to identify the inlet and outlet of the pump.
 'Ours had the words "In" and "Out" embossed on the plastic.' -->
 <!-- already done in section above -->

 Place your plant in the plate to catch any excess water.
 Then prepare a water reservoir; it can be as simple as a big drinking glass.
 Then measure a length of tubing that would go from the bottom of your reservoir to the inlet of the pump.
 Cut off the tubing, then first fit one end to the pump's inlet.
+Make sure it's snug and tight to avoid leaks!

 ![](./img/smart-plant-p4-tubing-01.jpg)